notiflix/notiflix.github.io/src/_database/pages/confirm.md

     show:
       id: SHOW
       functionName: show
-      infoDescription: The title, the message/question, the OK button text, and the Cancel button text are the first four parameters in string format.
+      infoDescription: This method can be used to show a confirm box with info, and take the custom actions via the callback functions. <br/><br/>The title, the message/question, the OK button text, and the Cancel button text are the first four parameters in string format.
 The fifth and the sixth parameters are callback functions that are related to the OK and the Cancel button elements in order.
 The seventh and last parameter is the options parameter that extending the initialize options with the new options for each confirm box.
 Whether these parameters are Required or Optional is explained in the comments below.
       infoDocsLinkText: All Options
       infoDocsLinkRouteHash: "#DocsConfirm"
+      usageInfoTitle: Usage
       comments:
         - "@param1 {string}: Required, title text in string format."
         - "@param2 {string}: Required, message/question in string format."